 Health journeys are unpredictable.
 Some people stay well into old age, others face more complicated paths.
-It is difficult to bring up these topics with your loved ones, but meaningful conversations about life and death can bring families together, help prevent disputes in the future and build an ongoing relationship of trust and understanding between you, your proxy(s), your family, and your rabbi.
+It is difficult to bring up these topics with your loved ones, but meaningful conversations about life and death can bring families together and help prevent disputes in the future.